seedvault-app/seedvault/README.md

 It can also re-encrypt them.

 ## License
 This application is available as open source under the terms of the [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0).
+However, some elements are being licensed under AGPL-3.0-or-later and CC0-1.0.
+For accurate information, please check individual files.